 ACT's Information Brief Series presents quick snapshots of recent ACT research findings on a variety of topics in education and work, drawing on its extensive college readiness and career skills data.

-Technical manuals provide detailed information about test development, scaling, scoring, norming, equating, and validity evidence for the ACT, the ACT Writing Test, ACT Explore, ACT Plan, ACT QualityCore, and the ACT Interest Inventory.
+Technical manuals provide detailed information about test development, scaling, scoring, norming, equating, and validity evidence for the ACT, the ACT Writing Test, ACT Explore, ACT Plan, ACT QualityCore, ACT Compass, and the ACT Interest Inventory.